Hypotension

 • 90/60mmHg or lower – you may have low blood pressure.
 This is not usually a problem in itself, but may cause dizziness and could be a sign of another health problem.

-Keeping your blood pressure at a healthy level helps to keep your blood vessels and heart healthy.
+Keeping it at a healthy level helps to keep your blood vessels and heart healthy.
 Even small improvements can make a big difference.
 There are several ways to lower blood pressure.
 Healthy living such as being active, keeping to a healthy weight and not smoking are some of the best things you can do.
 Healthy eating such as cutting back on salt and saturated fats as well as eating fruit and vegetables will help.
 As Joe Bastianich (American restaurateur and television personality) said, “Your pantry is your first line of defence against food-borne illness and things like high blood pressure and cholesterol”.

 Hypnotherapy can help with many of the underlying causes of high blood pressure.
 It can be used to treat stress, anxiety, smoking, alcohol use, being overweight and a lack of exercise.
 I have made a short video about how it can help.
 If you think Hypnotherapy can help you, then contact me.